We noticed you are browsing from

 We are proud to support partners such as Rewilding Apennines and Blue Marine Foundation, in their endeavors to protect endangered species across land and sea.
 Likewise, we are proud to promote initiatives such as Wildlife Heritage Areas which help show how communities and tourism can protect wildlife for future generations.

-We further extend our support of wildlife restoration through the Exodus Adventure Travels Foundation, which supports work such as Free to Roam Project for elephant conservation in Kenya, and our Tiger Habitat Project in India.
-Our Community Kickstart Project provides funds for grassroots conservation initiatives across our destination, such as shark conservation in the Maldives.
+We further extend our support of wildlife restoration through the Exodus Adventure Travels Foundation, which supports work such as our Free to Roam Project for elephant conservation in Kenya, and our Tiger Habitat Project in India.
+Our Community Kickstart Projects provide funds for grassroots conservation initiatives across our trip destinations, such as whale shark conservation in the Maldives, anti-poaching initiatives and coral restoration.

 Animal Welfare